ItsAkshatSh/DevHUD/README.md

-# NerdHUD - Cross-Platform Developer's Heads-Up Display
+# DevHUD - Cross-Platform Developer's Heads-Up Display

 A lightweight, cross-platform desktop application that displays system information and productivity tools on your desktop wallpaper, similar to Rainmeter.